Anti-Korean sentiment in Japan: 19th-20th century

-During the 1923 Great Kantō earthquake, widespread damage occurred in a region with a significant Korean population, and much of the local Japanese overreacted to rumors which spread after the earthquake.
-Within the aftermath of the event, there was a common perception amongst some groups of Japanese that ethnic Koreans were poisoning wells, eventually setting off a set of killings against Koreans, where Japanese would use the shibboleth of ba bi bu be bo (ばびぶべぼ) to distinguish ethnic Koreans from Japanese, as it was assumed that Koreans would be unable to pronounce the line correctly, and instead pronounce them as /ko/, since pronouncing voiced consonants was difficult for them.
-All people who failed the test were killed, which caused many ethnic Chinese, also unable to correctly pronounce the shibboleth, to be indiscriminately killed in large numbers.
-Other shibboleths used were "jū-go-en, go-jū-ssen" (15円 50銭) and "gagigugego" (がぎぐげご), where Japanese people pronounce initial g as /[ɡ]/ and medial g as /[ŋ]/ (such a distinction is dying out in recent years), whereas Koreans pronounce the two sounds as /[k]/ and /[ɡ]/ respectively.
+During the 1923 Great Kantō earthquake, widespread damage occurred in areas of the Kantō region where many Korean residents lived, and rumors spread in local Japanese communities that Koreans were poisoning wells and committing arson.
+This led to the killing of more than 6,000 Koreans in the area, as well as several hundred Chinese and Japanese mistaken for Koreans.
+Japanese would use the shibboleth of ba bi bu be bo (ばびぶべぼ) to distinguish ethnic Koreans from Japanese, as it was assumed that Koreans would be unable to pronounce the line correctly, and instead pronounce them as /ko/.
+Other shibboleths used were "jū-go-en, go-jū-ssen" (15円 50銭) and "gagigugego" (がぎぐげご), where Japanese people pronounce the initial g as /[ɡ]/ and medial g as /[ŋ]/, whereas Koreans pronounce the two sounds as /[k]/ and /[ɡ]/, respectively.

 Post-WWII history

-After the end of World War II, Japanese politicians accused the Korean (as well as Taiwanese) minority in Japan of "insolence," bullying Japanese, running the black market, counterfeiting currency, spreading disease, and other criminal activities.
+After the end of World War II, Japanese politicians accused the Korean (and Taiwanese) minority in Japan of "insolence," bullying the Japanese, running the black market, counterfeiting currency, spreading disease, and other criminal activities.
 These politicians painted the minorities as a "menace" and a "source of social disorder."
-The accusations led to numerous violent mob actions against Koreans in Japan.
+The accusations led to violent mob actions against Koreans in Japan.